WadeWarren1/WadeWarren1.github.io/index.md

-## Welcome to the S7 Prediction Game
+## Welcome to the Game of Thrones Season 7 Prediction Challenge

-You can use the [editor on GitHub](https://github.com/WadeWarren1/WadeWarren1.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Thanks for submitting your Game of Thrones season 7 predictions!
+Below you will find the Rules, Leaderboard, and Wheel of Predictions.
+These will be updated weekly.
+Good Luck!

+### Rules

+Scoring:
+* 1 point for correct survival prediction
+* 2 points for correct death prediction
+* 1 addition point for correct death timing prediction

+Death timing is divided into 2 categories
+* Early = episodes 1-4
+* Late = episdoes 5-7

+### Leaderboard

+Add Spreadsheet here

-### Predictions
+### Wheel of Predictions

 <style>
 .bar {